 - 1) Have a cloth cap with electrodes placed on your scalp.
-You will be randomly (like flipping a coin) assigned to the active current or the control group, with a 50-50 chance of being in either group.
-If assigned to the active group, you will receive a weak electrical current to the brain via the scalp electrodes for 20 minutes once, 20 minutes twice, or 20 minute three times, depending on the day on which you are enrolled.
-If assigned to the control group, you will receive instead a weak electrical stimulation lasting only a few seconds once, twice, or three times, depending on the day on which you are enrolled. - 2) After each of the 1, 2, or 3 sessions, answer 10 questions about how you feel, and have a brief, 5 minute examination of your neurologic function (strength, sensation, vision, language, coordination) performed by a study physician or coordinator. - 3) Have brief follow-up assessments at 24 hours (in person), day 4 (in person), day 30 (by phone), and day 90 (in person).
+You will be randomly assigned to the active current or the control group, with a 75% chance of receiving the active current and 25 % chance of being in control group.
+If you are assigned to the active group depending on the day on which you are enrolled, you may be receiving 20 minutes of stimulation once (session 1) or twice (session 2) after the clot removal procedure.
+If you are assigned to the control group, depending on the day on which you are enrolled, you will receive a weak electrical stimulation lasting only a few seconds once (session 1) or twice (session 2) after the clot removal procedure ends. - 2) After each of the 1 or 2 sessions, answer 10 questions about how you feel, and have a brief, 5 minute examination of your neurologic function (strength, sensation, vision, language, coordination) performed by a study physician or coordinator. - 3) Have brief follow-up assessments at 24 hours (in person), day 4 (in person), day 30 (by phone), and day 90 (in person).
 At the 24 hour, day 4, and day 90 assessments, you will have a brief, 5 minute examination of your neurologic function (strength, sensation, vision, language, coordination) performed by a study physician or coordinator.
 At the day 4, day 30, and day 90 assessments, you will also have a 5 minute interview during which you will be asked about your degree of recovery, including resumption of work and social activities.